Social class in Haiti: Peasants

 Cooperation among peasants diminished during the twentieth century.
 Farms run by nuclear families and exchanges among extended families had formed the basis of the agrarian system.
 Until the middle of the twentieth century, collective labor teams, called kounbit, and larger labor-exchange groups were quite common.
 These groups were formed to carry out specific tasks on an individual's land; the owner provided music and a festive meal.
 After the 1940s, smaller groups, called eskouad, began to replace the kounbit.
 The eskouad carried out tasks on a strictly reciprocal basis or sold their collective labor to other peasants.

 Although Haitian peasant villages generally lacked a sense of community and civic-mindedness, some civic-action groups had emerged over the years.
 After the 1960s, wealthy peasants led rural community councils, which were supervised by the government.
 These councils often served more to control the flow of development resources into an area than to represent the local population.
 In the 1980s, a countervailing movement of small peasant groups (groupman) emerged with support from the Roman Catholic Church, principally in the Plateau Central.
 The groupman discussed common interests and undertook some cooperative activities.
 Both the Duvalier governments and the succeeding National Council of Government (Conseil National de Gouvernement—CNG), headed by Lieutenant General Henri Namphy, took steps to curb the activities of these peasant groups.

 The first generation of Haitian peasants pursued independence, freedom, and peace.
 The necessity of devoting at least some share of their limited hectarage to the production of cash crops, however, hindered the peasants' ability to achieve independence in the cultivation of domestic staples.
 Although they acquired a degree of freedom, they also found themselves isolated from the rest of the nation and the world.
 In the second half of the twentieth century, the Haitian peasantry gradually became much less isolated.
 Several factors accelerated the peasants' involvement with the outside world in the 1970s and the 1980s.
 Road projects improved the transportation system, and foreign religious missions and private development agencies penetrated the rural areas.
 These organizations brought new resources and provided an institutional link to the outside world.
-Peoplefrom almost every community had migrated to Port-au-Prince or overseas, and they sent money home to rural areas.
+People from almost every community had migrated to Port-au-Prince or overseas, and they sent money home to rural areas.
 Cassette tapes enabled illiterate people who had traveled far from home to communicate with their families.
 Creole, which became commonly used on radio, brought news of Haiti and the world to remote villages.
 And in 1986, media coverage of the fall of the Duvalier regime put rural Haitians in touch with the political affairs of the nation.